-vector transports for a version of BFGS on Riemannian manifolds.
+The idea of quasi-Newton methods on manifolds is not new; however, the literature of which we are aware restricts consideration to the BFGS quasi-Newton method.
+Gabay [15] discussed a version using parallel transport on submanifolds of \mathbb{R}^n .
+Brace and Manton [9] applied a version of the Grassmann manifold to the problem of weighted low-rank approximations.
+Qi [25] compared the performance of different vector transports for a version of BFGS on Riemannian manifolds.
 Savas and Lim [28] proposed a BFGS and limited memory BFGS methods for problems with cost functions defined on a Grassmannian and applied the methods to the best multilinear rank approximation problem.
-Ring and Wirth [26] systematically analyzed a version of BFGS on Riemannian manifolds which requires differentiated retraction.
-Seibert et al. [29] discussed the freedom available when generalizing BFGS to Riemannian manifolds and analyzed one generalization of BFGS method on Riemannian manifolds that are isometric to $\mathbb{R}^n$ .
+Ring and Wirth [26] systematically analyzed a version of the BFGS on Riemannian manifolds which requires differentiated retraction.
+Seibert, Kleinsteuber, and Huber [29] discussed the freedom available when generalizing BFGS to Riemannian manifolds, and analyzed one generalization of the BFGS method on Riemannian manifolds that are isometric to \mathbb{R}^n .

 In view of the above considerations, generalizing the Broyden family to manifolds is an appealing endeavor, which we undertake in this paper.
 For $\phi = 0$ (BFGS) the proposed algorithm is quite similar to the BFGS method of Ring and Wirth [26].
 Notably, both methods rely on the framework of retraction and vector transport developed in [3, 2].
 The BFGS method of [26] is more general in the sense that it also considers infinite-dimensional manifolds.
 On the other hand, a characteristic of our work is that we strive to resort as little as possible to the derivative of the retraction.
-Specifically, the definition of $y_k$ (which corresponds to the usual difference of gradients) in [26] involves $Df{R{x_k}}(s_k)$ , whose Riesz representation is $(DR{x_k}(s_k))^\nabla f|{R{x_k}(s_k)}$ ; here we use the notation of [26], i.e., R is the retraction, $f_R = f \circ R$ , $s_k = R{x_k}^{-1}(x{k+1})$ , \ represents the Riemannian adjoint operator, and $\nabla f$ is the Riemannian gradient.
-In contrast, our definition of $y_k$ relies on the same isometric vector transport as the one that appears in the Hessian approximation update formula.
+Specifically, the definition of y_k (which corresponds to the usual difference of gradients) in [26] involves $Df{R{x_k}}(s_k)$, whose Riesz representation is $(DR{x_k}(s_k))^ \nabla f|{R{x_k}(s_k)}$; here we use the notation of [26], i.e., R is the retraction, $f_R = f \circ R$, $s_k = R{x_k}^{-1}(x{k+1})$, \ast represents the Riemannian adjoint operator, and ∇f is the Riemannian gradient.
+In contrast, our definition of y_k relies on the same isometric vector transport that appears in the Hessian approximation update formula.
 This can be advantageous in situations where R is defined by means of a constraint restoration procedure that does not admit a closed-form expression.
-It may also be the case that the chosen Radmits a closed-form expression but that its derivative is unknown to the user.
-The price to pay for using the isometric vector transport in $y_k$ is satisfying a novel "locking condition".
+It may also be the case that the chosen R admits a closed-form expression but that its derivative is unknown to the user.
+The price to pay for using the isometric vector transport in y_k is satisfying a novel "locking condition."
 Fortunately, we show simple procedures that can produce a retraction or an isometric vector transport such that the pair satisfies the locking condition.
 As a result, efficient and convergent algorithms can be developed.
 Another contribution with respect to [26] is that we propose a limited-memory version of the quasi-Newton algorithm for large-scale problems.

-The paper is organized as follows.
-The Riemannian Broyden (RBroyden) family of algorithms and the locking condition are defined in Section 2.
-A convergence analysis is presented in Section 3.
-Two methods of constructing an isometric vector transport and a method of constructing a retraction related to the locking condition are derived in Section 4.
-The limited-memory RBFGS is described in Section 5.
-The inverse Hessian approximation formula of Ring and Wirth's RBFGS is derived in Section 6 and numerical experiments are reported in Section 7 for all versions of the methods.
-Conclusions are presented and future work suggested in Section 8.
+This paper is organized as follows.
+The Riemannian Broyden (RBroyden) family of algorithms and the locking condition are defined in section 2.
+A convergence analysis is presented in section 3.
+Two methods of constructing an isometric vector transport and a method of constructing a retraction related to the locking condition are derived in section 4.
+The limited-memory RBFGS is described in section 5.
+The inverse Hessian approximation formula of Ring and Wirth's RBFGS is derived in section 6, and numerical experiments are reported in section 7 for all versions of the methods.
+Conclusions are presented and future work suggested in section 8.